Robust Frequent Directions with Application in Online Learning: Robust Frequent Directions

 The straightforward way to find $\B^\ut$ is to minimize the approximation error of (\ref{FD:approx}) based on the spectral norm with low-rank constraint:

-By the SVD of ${\hat\B}^\utm$, we have the solution $\B'^\ut=\bSigma_{m-1}\big(\V_{m-1}^\utm\big)^\top$ .
+By the SVD of ${\hat\B}^\utm$, we have the solution $\B'^\ut=\bSigma_{m-1}^\utm\big(\V_{m-1}^\utm\big)^\top$.
 In this view, the update of FD

 looks imperfect, because it is not an optimal low-rank approximation.
 However, the shrinkage operation in (\ref{FD:shrink}) is necessary.
-If we take a greedy strategy which directly replaces $\B^\ut$ with $\B'^\ut$ in FD, it will perform worse in some specific cases\footnote{We provide an example in Appendix F.} and also has no valid global error bound like (\ref{bound:FD}).
+If we take a greedy strategy \citep{brand2002incremental,hall1998incremental,levey2000sequential,ross2008incremental} which directly replaces $\B^\ut$ with $\B'^\ut$ in FD, it will perform worse in some specific cases\footnote{We provide an example in Appendix \ref{appendix:example}.} and also has no valid global error bound like (\ref{bound:FD}).

-Hence, the question is: can we devise a method which enjoys the optimality in each step and a maintains global tighter error bound in the same time?
-Fortunately, RFD is just such an algorithm holding both these two properties.
-We now explain the update rule of RFD formally, and provide the approximation error bound. we first give the following theorem which plays an important role in our analysis. \begin{thm} Given a positive semi-definite matrix $\M\in\BR^{d\times d}$ and a positive integer $k<d$, let $\M=\U\bSigma\U^\top$ be the SVD of $\M$.
-Let $\U_k$ denote the matrix of the first $k$ columns of $\U$ and $\sigma_k$ be the top $k$-th singular value of $\M$.
-Then the pair $({\hat\C}, {\hat\delta})$, defined as
+Hence, the question is: can we devise a method which enjoys the optimality in each step and maintains global tighter error bound in the same time?
+Fortunately, RFD is just such an algorithm holding both the properties.
+We now explain the update rule of RFD formally, and provide the approximation error bound.
+We first give the following theorem which plays an important role in our analysis.